jolicode/JoliNotif/doc/03-drivers.md

 Toaster can display notification with a body, a title and an icon.

-#### NotifuDriver

-This driver uses the Windows application called Notifu.
-It works on Windows 7.
-Because Notifu is probably not installed on your system, JoliNotif embed the binary inside the [bin/notifu](bin/notifu) directory.

-When you use JoliNotif inside a phar archive, we take care to extract this binary in the system temp directory to be able to execute it.

-Notifu can display notification with a body, a title and an icon.
-Sadly, Notifu can only display icon with the .ico format.

 #### WslNotifySendDriver

 This driver uses the executable `wsl-notify-send`.